goryszewskig/twitter-follow-bot2/README.md

 	`python3 auto_unfollow.py`

 New people you are unfollowing will be added to the SQLite database so you don't follow them twice once you unfollowed them.

+Now supports time-depending unfollowing of users.
+If a second command line argument (integer) is provided upon script execution, e.g.,
+    ```python3 auto_unfollow.py 3```
+only users are unfollowed that you have started following 3 days ago or longer.

 ####Automatically follow any user back who has followed you